Charles-Edgar de Mornay: Mission to North Africa

 French conquest of Algeria the mission needed to establish neighbourly relations between the two countries.

 His mission had an immediate success: On April 4, 1832 he was able to send a letter declaring to the general-in-chief of the staff of Algiers, Anne Jean Marie René Savary, that Morocco would abandon its claims on the region of Tlemcen and Oran, promise to remain neutral and withdraw their troops from Algeria.

 At first Eugène Isabey had been approached to join the diplomatic mission to North Africa.
 However, when the painter returned from Algiers he had declined, unwilling to make a second trip to Africa.
 It was therefore Eugène Delacroix who had been chosen to accompany the mission, at his own expense.
 It was not until the end of 1831 that the painter and Mornay became acquainted, thanks to Henri Duponchel and Armand Bertin, at the request of Mademoiselle Mars, Mornay's official mistress and a friend of both Duponchel and Bertin.
 She was keen to find a pleasant traveling companion for her lover.
 Mornay and Delacroix dined together on New Year's Eve, accompanied by the actress.

+Continuation of his career

+Charles-Edgar de Mornay was resident minister in Baden-Baden, then minister plenipotentiary in Stockholm.

 In 1845 he was named a Peer of France.

+He returned to private life in 1848.